reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

 ### Task 2: Apply Microsoft Defender for Office 365 preset security policies

+1. If you are not already at the Microsoft 365 Defender portal in your browser, start the Microsoft Edge browser go to (https://security.microsoft.com) and log in with the **Tenant Email** credentials.

 1. From the navigation menu, under Email & Collaboration area, select **Policies & rules**(1) and select **Threat policies**(2).

    ![Lab overview.](./media/lab10-task3-threat-policies.png)